-Washington, DC – Today, Congressman Foster (D-IL) announced a bipartisan resolution in support of the International Atomic Energy Agency’s (IAEA) role in its promotion of nuclear security.
+Washington, DC – Today, Congressman Bill Foster (D-IL) issued the following statement in support of the Justice in Policing Act:

 In The News

 U.S. Rep. Bill Foster, D-Naperville, announced he was introducing legislation to simplify tax filing.
 His bill, H.R.